Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 Adding more variables than necessary to your pet’s move is a bad idea.
 Exposing your animal to a yard they don’t know, unfamiliar streets or the bustling feet of movers can really stress them out and might even lead them to escape, so don’t let them out until they’re safely in your new home or in a hotel room for the night.

 If you’ll be splitting your trip into two days or more and are staying at a hotel, make sure they allow pets and have appropriate accommodations.
 Once you’re there, make sure to identify and close any open windows or spaces where your pet might try to hide.

 Introducing Your Pet to Their New Home

 Once you’ve made it to your final destination, it’s time to let your companion explore their new premises safely.
 Use these tips to make your pet’s introduction to their new home a safe and positive experience.

 After you’ve made your move, it’s time to relax.
-And to get some extra peace of mind, make sure you’re prepared for the unexpected and talk to your American Family Insurance agent today about how your pets could impact your homeowners insurance and umbrella liability insurance needs.
+And to get some extra peace of mind, make sure you’re prepared for the unexpected and talk to your American Family Insurance agent today about getting pet insurance and how your pets could impact your homeowners insurance and umbrella liability insurance needs.